7 day Lanzarote Itinerary for Families

 Cons: Most rooms can only fit 3 people in – so for families of 4 or more- you will need interconnecting rooms.
 Ask for a room on the side, away from the stage as it can be noisy up until 11.30pm.
 Rooms from 51 were quiet and rooms from the 4th floor onwards offer better views.
 Ask for a renovated room (the blue and white rooms) which are from floor 4-6.

-The hotel is a newly built complex located in Puerto del Carmen, which is one of the main tourist areas of the island of Lanzarote.
+The hotel is a newly built complex located in Puerto del Carmen, which is one of the main tourist areas on the island of Lanzarote.
 The hotel is located 200m from the beach “Los Pocillos” and is just 5km from the airport.
+It immediately struck me as a family friendly hotel, with lots of fun activities shown in the rather cool reception and the provision of room types which appeal to families.

 Pros: All board options including breakfast only, half or full board.
 Children have a special designed mini buffet at their height complete with mini table and chairs!
 Older kids have the option fof also eating in the restaurant for 13 and over.
-Fine dining as an extra is also available. day and night time animation team, with a popular kids club, playground and games room.
+Fine dining as an extra is also available.
+There is a day and night time animation team, with a popular kids’ club, playground and games room.
 Family rooms are spacious and all are suites, meaning 2 bedrooms and a separate lounge area.
-Tea and coffee facilities inside room – a must for me an avid tea drinker!
+Tea and coffee facilities are inside the room – a must for me as an avid tea drinker!

 Situated on the seafront in Arrecife, the capital of the island of Lanzarote.
 There are no special family rooms.
-Guests with more than one child aged over two years can opt for a stay in one of the two-bedroomed Imperial Suites.
+However, guests with more than one child aged over two years can opt for a stay in one of the two-bedroomed Imperial Suites.
 Families with one child aged over two can make use of the sofa beds in most room types.
+This hotel would be more suited for teens or for small babies.

 Pin for later?